 I made £104 minus the £7.50 (£15 between us) entry and £13 float, leaving me with £83.80.
 Although less than last time, we did pretty much shift everything which was my aim and would make Shelley’s partner, John ecstatic (it wasn’t getting in the garage again).
 Shelley made £79 minus £10 float.

 Attending a couple of car boot sales definitely helped Craig and I save for our long term travel trip around the Americas and Europe.
-It meant storing less belongings we wouldn’t want to go back to while making a bit of dollar.
+It meant storing fewer belongings we wouldn’t want to go back to while making a bit of dollar.

 Car Boot Sale in Edinburgh